GrieverGF/hunter-on-sky/README.md

-for link thehive and cortex run the script scripts/update_key_hive2cortex
+for link thehive and cortex run the script scripts/update_key_cortex2hive.sh for link thehive and misp run the script scripts/update_key_misp2cortex.sh

 ## Default access